 The Rise of PaaS and Micro-SaaS

 With the rising competition, SaaS companies constantly try to find new ways to differentiate themselves and offer superior services.
-In 2019, more companies are expected to adopt PaaS (Platform as a service) to improve their value proposition and acquire a bigger market share.
+In 2021, more companies were expected to adopt PaaS (Platform as a service) to improve their value proposition and acquire a bigger market share.
 PaaS solutions offer 3 main advantages:

 - The ability to build custom apps as add-ons to the original services, enhanced functionality and features, along with creative and innovative approaches.